crookedlungs/mr_b_game_dev_book/src/vocabulary.md

 ---

+### Bartle's Taxonomy

+A classification of video game players (gamers) based on a 1996 paper by Richard Bartle according to their preferred actions within the game.
+The classification originally described players of multiplayer online games, though now it also refers to players of single-player video games.

+---

 #### Boilerplate

 Standardized, reusable code or text that can be used across multiple projects with little or no modification.
 Boilerplate code is often used to set up basic structures in a program or document, reducing the amount of repetitive work needed.